ameyrupji/thunderbolt-macpro-5-1/GC-AlpineRidge.md

 ### View System Report of your MacPro

-The system report should successfully detect thr alpine ridge card.
+The system report should successfully detect the Alpine Ridge card along with HotSwap functionality on an OpenCored System.

 ![system-report-thunderbolt-alpine-ridge](./images/system-report-thunderbolt-alpine-ridge.png)